 Read the Fine Print

 When it comes to signing off on your catering proposal, it's important to review and understand every detail.
 Is your proposal all inclusive of everything you asked for?
 Is tax included?
-Will the price vary per person if your guest count goes up or down?
+Will the price varies per person if your guest count goes up or down?
 How does the service charge for labor work?
 Will you be responsible for tipping the staff that evening?
 When you compare proposals from one caterer to another, it is important you are comparing apples to apples and understand all your costs associated with the proposed event.

-Check with the Event Venue
+Check With the Event Venue

 Many venues have a preferred vendors list, which will likely include caterers for those venues that do not offer catering services.
 You may be required to work with one of the listed caterers, but even if you aren't, it can be to your advantage.
 If you use someone on that list, they will be familiar with your event venues and all that goes with it from the rules to room setup.
 You may be likely to have fewer mishaps on the day of your event.
 Preferred vendors may also have other privileges that they can pass on to you.
-Caterers who are not familiar with a venue may be cheaper at first glance, but you may have post event charges from your venue because the caterer didn’t remove the trash as required or some other penalty for not understanding the venue policies.
+Caterers who are not familiar with a venue may be cheaper at first glance, but you may have post-event charges from your venue because the caterer didn’t remove the trash as required or some other penalty for not understanding the venue policies.

 Ask About Special Requirements

 Good caterers will work with you on special requirements.
 Great caterers anticipate them.
-Either way, be sure to ask your caterer how they handle special requirements like dietary restrictions, on site changes, and late additions.
+Either way, be sure to ask your caterer how they handle special requirements like dietary restrictions, on-site changes, and late additions.
 Even the best planners are usually faced with at least one on-site surprise.
-Will your caterer be able to pull together a gluten free meal?
+Will your caterer be able to pull together a gluten-free meal?
 If the welcome speech goes 15 minutes late, will the kitchen be able to roll with a new timeline?
 Flexibility and a can-do attitude from everyone involved in an event are crucial.

 Know Who Is in Charge